vidhyavishali/Selenium-With-CSharp/README.md

 <b><h3>Project Structure Explanation :</h3></b>

-1. Test Scripts are written under tests folder.
-2. This Project is run using NUnit framework.
+1. This Project is run using NUnit framework.
-3. The Page Object Model structure is used, each page represents a webpage, are written under Pages folder.
+2. The Page Object Model structure is used, each page represents a webpage, are written under <i>Pages</i> folder.
 It holds locators for each element in the page.
-4. BasePage.cs is the base class for other pages.
+3. BasePage.cs is the base class for other pages.
 It has methods to access web driver, web elements and logs each step to the report.
-5. TestReportBase.cs file holds setup and tear down for the test runs.
+4. TestReportBase.cs file holds setup and tear down for the test runs.
 It starts the driver, report, flushes them respectively.
+5. Test Scripts are written under <i>Tests</i> folder.
+The tests access the required Page objects from <i>Pages.</i>
-6. Reports generated using extent report are stored under /Reports folder as html format.
+6. Reports generated using extent report are stored under <i>Reports</i> folder as html format.